cloudflare/cloudflare-docs/content/ssl/ssl-tls/migration-guides/digicert-update/universal-certificates.md

 If you are currently pinning your Universal certificate, stop pinning the certificate.
 This will ensure your certificates are not impacted during the Universal certificate renewal.

 If you want to choose the issuing CA for your certificate, [order an Advanced certificate](/ssl/edge-certificates/advanced-certificate-manager/).
+Once that certificate has deployed, [disable Universal SSL](/ssl/edge-certificates/universal-ssl/disable-universal-ssl/) to prevent Cloudflare from issuing the Universal certificate for you.